 9. Editing and all the work behind the scenes.

 Getting to that ‘rough cut’ version that we showed in France would not have been possible without a small group of incredibly talented individuals working behind the scenes.
 The initial edits began in early 2019.
 After viewing the very first version of the film, Christian found that the story had gotten lost.
 She then decided to travel to Tennessee and work directly with our editor Bill Ebel.
 That one-week trip turned into six weeks of editing and rewriting to bring the story to the surface.
-That left only a short four weeks for the other departments to finish their elements in time for the screenings in France.
+That left only a short four weeks for the other departments to finish their elements in time for the events in France.
 The post-production process, which can take a year or more, was completed in just 12 weeks.

 8. Communication over vast distances.